-- (a) Are there any state emergency supply measures for medicines, medical devices and biocides and what are the implications on IP protection of the product in question? - (b) Are there any issued or discussions on the likely issuance in response to the COVID-19 outbreak in your jurisdiction?
+- (a) Are there any state emergency supply measures for medicines, medical devices and biocides and what are the implications on IP protection of the product in question? - There have been none to date.

+(b) Are there any issued or discussions on the likely issuance in response to the COVID-19 outbreak in your jurisdiction?